Port

 Meals not included

-You will stop at the Parc Ornithologique de Pont de Gau -- a nature reserve that is home to thousands of birds, including the striking and graceful flamingo -- the iconic bird of the Camargue.
-Once on the verge of extinction, it now thrives in this region, which is one of only a few European habitats available for this bird.
-The park hosts a nesting ground built on a small island that was built specifically to support flamingo breeding and has helped to rebuild the local population.
+Visit the Parc Ornithologique de Pont de Gau -- 150 acres of saltwater marsh nature reserve that is home to thousands of birds, including the striking and graceful flamingo.
+This is one of only a few European habitats available for this iconic bird.
 Other wading birds found at the park include herons, egrets and storks.
+You will also hear how injured birds are treated and released.
+A series of boardwalks (including a short, child-friendly inner loop) extends over the wetlands.

 From here, it is a short and beautiful drive to the charming capital of the Camargue, Saintes Maries de la Mer.
 Along the way, you may catch a glimpse of herds of bulls and horses.
 The town’s name means Marys of the Sea and refers to a local legend in which three biblical saints arrived here from across the Mediterranean: Marie Jacobée, Jesus’ aunt; Marie Salomée, mother of Saint Jacques Major; and Sarah, uncanonized patron saint of Gypsies.